jaenfigueroa/Pomodoro-timer/README.md

 ## 🚀 Challenge finished

-This challenge was developed with:
+This challenge was developed with the following languages:
 - **HTML**
 - **Sass**
 - **JavaScript**